Mehrgarh: Human figurines

 The oldest ceramic figurines in South Asia were also found at Mehrgarh.
 They occur in all phases of the settlement and were prevalent even before pottery appears.
 The earliest figurines are quite simple and do not show intricate features.
-However, they grow in sophistication with time, and by 4000 BCE begins to show their characteristic hairstyles and typical prominent breasts.
+However, they grow in sophistication with time, and by 4000 BCE begin to show their characteristic hairstyles and typical prominent breasts.
 All the figurines up to this period were female.
 Male figurines appear only from period VII and gradually become more numerous.
 Many of the female figurines are holding babies, and were interpreted as depictions of a mother goddess.
 However, due to some difficulties in conclusively identifying these figurines with a mother goddess, some scholars prefer using the term "female figurines with likely cultic significance".